-The Real-time Simulation option enables the model to be used in environments not supporting the Microsoft C compilers.
-The option is specifically designed for real-time platforms, such as the dSPACE and xPC platforms that are supported by Dymola for Hardware-In-the-Loop (HIL) simulation.
+Real-time Simulation enables the model to be used in environments not supporting the Microsoft C compilers.
+It is specifically designed for real-time platforms, such as the dSPACE and xPC platforms that are supported by Dymola for Hardware-In-the-Loop (HIL) simulation.
+Real-time simulation is part of the standard Dymola product.
 The following restrictions apply

 - Real-time Simulation only allows export of models that use inline integration, i.e., that have embedded fixed-step integrators.

 - The run-time routines exported using Real-time Simulation does not include the most advanced library routines.